NSIAppDev/MoviesAppTutorial/Tutorial/DisplayMovieComponent.md

 # Creating Your First Component
-A component is a reusable vue instances.
-Templates that can be used in place of static HTML.
+A component is a reusable vue instance.
+A component consists of a HTML (template), JavaScript and CSS.
+An HTML Template is a section of HTML that can be used in place of static HTML on a page.
+It can be used in a loop, or called dynamically.
+The JavaScript section contains relevant functions or properties of the component.
+The CSS section can contain related styles.
+For the purposes of this tutorial, we are not using component CSS, but rely on the SASS file.

 ## Setup
 Before we begin, it is a good idea to be organized, and therefor, we will create a folder for our components.
-Components should be name with two words, usually an action and a object.
+Components should be name with two words, usually an action and an object.
 In our case `DisplayMovie`.
 Components are files that end in `.vue`.
 Open the file structure of the application and create a new folder called `components` under the `App` folder.

 ![Create Components Directory](images/CreateComponentsDir.jpg)